arneultroneous/ultroneous.org/source/about/index.md

 We care about knowledge.

 {% newthought "We see knowledge" %} scattered all over the world.
-We know much more than any of us knows.
+Together we know much more than any of us knows.
 As individuals, we know almost nothing.
 As a planet, we know more than enough to make anything possible.
 No matter what there is to be done, there is a way of doing it.
 All we have to do is ask: who knows the way?

 If we don't know the way, do we know who does?